Best Desserts in San Francisco

 - Location: 746 Valencia Street

-The best desserts in San Francisco aren’t always ice cream and donuts, and Craftsman and Wolves proves just that.
-They have two different locations serving breakfast and lunch on top of their house-made pastries.
+Did someone say “hickory-smoked chocolate mousse?”
+That’s right, one of the best desserts in San Francisco isn’t ice cream or donuts, but a special type of cake only Craftsman and Wolves can provide.
+Their desserts are as beautiful as they are delectable, and they even serve breakfast and lunch on top of their house-made pastries.
 This contemporary pâttisserie has a rotating menu that keeps people coming back to see what’s on the offering plate for the day.

 You can visit either shop on Valencia Street and Yosemite Avenue, or pay them a visit at the Ferry Plaza Farmers Market on Saturday mornings.
 Another bonus with them is their nationwide shipping option off their online store.
 Send some cookies to your loved ones, or make sure you never lose your fix if you ever end up leaving San Francisco.
 Either way, Craftsman and Wolves makes sure you have access to a handful of the best desserts in San Francisco anytime.